mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-06"></a>
 [Back to top](#top)
 ## LA-06 -- Rep. Garret Graves (R)
+### Committees
+Garret Graves is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,144,000.00 in SC HEP grants.